puppetlabs/puppet-docs/source/pe/2.5/console_classes_groups.markdown

 ### Group Tasks

 `nodegroup:list [match=<REGULAR EXPRESSION>]`
 : List node groups.
-Can optionally match gorups by regex.
+Can optionally match groups by regex.

 `nodegroup:add name=<NAME> [classes=<CLASSES>]`
 : Create a new node group.
 Classes can be specified as a comma-separated list.